Sling Blade: Plot

 Karl Childers is a developmentally disabled Arkansas man whose parents physically and mentally abused him when he was young.
 He has been in the custody of the state mental hospital since the age of 12 after murdering his mother and her teenage lover, who was also his tormentor, with a sling blade.
-Karl believed his mother was being raped and killed the teen in defense of her.
+Karl believed his mother was being raped and killed the teen in her defense.
 When he realized his mother was a willing participant in the affair, Karl killed her as well.

-Karl spends his days just staring out the window and rubbing his hands together.
-As a passive person, he is often forced by serial rapist Charles to listen to stories of his criminal history as a convicted sexual predator.
+As a passive person, Karl spends his days quietly staring out a window at an open field and wringing his hands together.
+He is often forced by Charles, a fellow patient, to listen to his stories about unsolved crimes of murder and rape.
+Charles was, unbeknownst to the hospital, a serial killer.
 The state determines that Karl is no longer dangerous and releases him.
-Karl wants to stay and pleads to, but is told that he has to leave.
+Karl wants to stay, but is told that he has to leave.
 He goes back to his hometown, where he finds work as a small engine mechanic.

 Karl befriends 12-year-old Frank Wheatley and shares details of his past, including the killings.
-Frank introduces Karl to his mother, Linda, and her friend and boss, Vaughan.
-Vaughan is concerned about Karl's history, but Linda asks him to move into her garage, angering her abusive and alcoholic boyfriend, Doyle.
+Frank introduces Karl to his mother, Linda, and her gay best friend and boss, Vaughan.
+Vaughan is concerned about Karl's history, but Linda asks him to move into her garage, which her abusive and alcoholic boyfriend Doyle begrudgingly accepts.
 Vaughan tells Karl that he fears Doyle could hurt or kill Linda and Frank one day.

 Karl becomes a role model to Frank, who misses his deceased father and despises Doyle.
 As they grow closer, Karl tells Frank that he is haunted by an incident that happened when he was six or eight years old.
-His parents performed an abortion of his unwanted baby brother and made him dispose of the body.
-Karl found the baby was still moving and buried him alive.
+His parents did not want his baby brother so his father made him dispose of the body.
+Karl found the baby was still moving, but buried him alive anyway.
 Karl later visits his sickly father and tries to reconcile, but is rejected.
-He scolds his father for his past cruelty and says that he thought many times about killing him, but no longer sees the need.
+He scolds his father for his past cruelty to him and to his brother and says that he thought many times about killing him, but no longer sees the need as he is an old man and will be dead soon enough.